wp-plugins/simple-permissions/readme.txt

 == Changelog ==

+= 1.1.1 =
+* Quick bug fix for major oops in last version.
+The meta box wasn't rendering if a user had a higher role than necessary.

 = 1.1.0 =
 * Added option to limit changing permissions to certain WP roles.
 * Added ability to prevent posting in categories by SP group.